xiix0/scam/README.md

-Q:	Why is Poland just like the United States?
+Q:	How does the Polish Constitution differ from the American?
-A:	In the United States you can't buy anything for zlotys and in
+A:	Under the Polish Constitution citizens are guaranteed freedom of
-	Poland you can't either, while in the U.S. you can get whatever you want for dollars, just as you can in Poland.
+	speech, but under the United States constitution they are guaranteed freedom after speech.
 		-- being told in Poland, 1987